emilboe/shibapp/README.md

 # shibapp
-An app with information about shiba inus.
+An Ionic PWA with information about shiba inus.
 Testing app compiling vs PWA